 - Timing: Choose the right moment where you should prompt the in – app purchase suggestion.
 For example in a game, don’t interrupt the battle with this annoying message.
 Instead, wait for the user to win the battle and show him amazing features of his character that can be bought for the next battles.

 - Give the best you can.
-Although it goes without saying that you have to develop an impressive app and offer an amazing experience for your users, we should highlight that because, it is very easy to disappoint a customer and loose it forever when he deletes your app and opt for the competition.
+Although it goes without saying that you have to develop an impressive app and offer an amazing experience for your users, we should highlight that because, it is very easy to disappoint a customer and lose it forever when he deletes your app and opt for the competition.
 If the app is not developed for in – app purchases and you offer better features for extra cost, you have to be sure that the free and basic section is also functional and useful for them.
 The next image shows a bad example of in – app purchase technique.

 While there are apps created mainly for the in – app purchases scope, there are a great number of applications where developers can implement the idea of users buying specific products within the app.
 Following some (or all) of the practices listed above for this important strategy, it will drive substantial revenue and increase the conversions.